Tree Tips & Resources

 Cherry Tree Pruning

 Pruning and training deciduous fruit trees are performed primarily to increase fruit production and develop a strong tree framework of optimum size and shape.
-This is especially important for a cherry tree which can grow faster than its body and limbs can actually support.
+This is especially important for a tree which can grow faster than its body and limbs can actually support.
 Pruning is necessary to maintain tree health, vigor and productivity throughout the life of the home orchard.
 Benefits of pruning and training include:

 • Enhance early productivity